Kotlin/kotlinx-datetime/README.md

 > Note that the library is experimental, and the API is subject to change.

-The library is published to [kotlinx](https://bintray.com/kotlin/kotlinx/kotlinx.datetime) bintray repository<!-- and available in jcenter as well-->.
+The library is published to Maven Central.

 The library depends on the Kotlin Standard Library not lower than `1.4.0`.